Concept

 State machine

-Four states, one terminal transition. unlock() is the only thing you call manually; visibility/focus changes auto-suspend and auto-resume the context behind the scenes.
+Five states (including interrupted, used on iOS phone-call / Siri interruptions), one terminal transition. unlock() is the only thing you call manually; visibility/focus changes auto-suspend and auto-resume the context behind the scenes.

 cold no ctx unlocking resume()… live audible closed terminal unlock() resolved close() close() at any time